 Christian V was the King of Denmark-Norway from 1670; son of Frederik III and Sophie Amalie of Brunswick-Lüneburg.
 He was married to Charlotte Amalie of Hesse-Kassel in 1667.
 He was the father of Frederik IV.

 Frederik IV was the King of Denmark-Norway from 1699; son of Christian V and Charlotte Amalie of Hesse-Kassel.
-Married for the first time in 1695 to Louise of Mecklenburg-Güstrow, with whom he had Christian (VI); for the second time in 1721 soon after the death of Louise, to Anna Sophie Reventlow, which created much strife within the Royal Family.
+Married for the first time in 1695 to Louise of Mecklenburg-Güstrow, with whom he had Christian (VI).